- Bats Both, Throws Left

 Roger Connor was one of the 19th century's great hitters and the game's first true slugger.
 The original home run king on his retirement (which would not be determined until well after his death), he had one of the longest careers in the 19th century, receiving nearly 8,000 at-bats over an 18-year career.
 He was variously referred to as "a demon batsman" and a "Swat King" in the press.

-His first experience with baseball was on the sandlots and then with the New Bedford, MA team in 1874.
-It was reported that he was once released by an amateur team in Waterbury because, as a right-handed hitter, he didn't hit enough (he then learned to hit left-handed and became a switch-hitter.)
+His first experience with baseball was on the sandlots and with the New Bedford, MA team in 1874.
+It was reported that he was once released by an amateur team in Waterbury, CT because, as a right-handed hitter, he did not hit enough.
+He subsequently learned to hit left-handed and became a switch-hitter.
 After his major league days, he was fit to play for a Waterbury nine finally, taking on player-manager reins for the Waterbury offering in the Eastern League.